pschool-in/curriculum/content/grammar/adjectivie/adjective-selectWord.md

 ## Identify adjectives

-Identify the adjectives given in the passage.
+Select the adjectives given in the passage.

 ```
-Once upon a time... there lived a women who had no children.
+Once upon a time... there lived a woman who had no children.
 She dreamed of having a *little* girl.
 But time went by and her dream never came true.
 So, she visited an *ugly* witch who gave her a *magic* grain of barley.